infinitechris/PineBookProArchSetup/README.md

  - Shutdown

        shutdown -h now

-You can continue following alog with this guide from this point.

 This will give you a 100% usable MicroSD running pinebook firmware, or skip to [here](https://github.com/infinitechris/PineBookProArchSetup/tree/main#writing-os-to-emmc) as the next steps will all be repeated on the Arch install on the EMMC.